-13. Power Sales Contracts
+13. Project Power Sales Contracts

-AMP's member power sales contracts for Gorsuch Project energy are long-term take-and-pay agreements.
+AMP's member power sales contracts for the Gorsuch Project energy are long-term take-and-pay agreements.
 Under these agreements, member communities must take, and pay for, contracted power and energy when made available by AMP.
-Accordingly, AMP must make available such contracted power and energy from the Gorsuch Project or replacement power over the same period.
+Accordingly, AMP must make available such contracted power and energy from the project's or replacement power over the same period.

-AMP's member power sales contracts for AMP-Generating Station, PSEC and the hydro project are long-term take or pay agreements, which must be paid regardless of delivery or availability.
+AMP's member power sales contracts for AMP-Generating Station, PSEC and the hydro projects are long-term take or pay agreements, which must be paid regardless of delivery or availability.